healthpen/healthpen/README.md

  C+H is very appreciated, thought I might not run to cuddle you if we're not close friends LOL.
 Also, TFC  AREA, You Y/N people... please don't randomly romantically rp with me it kinda scares me lmao

-I'm very into Umamusume Pretty Derby, Transformers, Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of Pokémon, Okami, Mortal Kombat and other Roblox titles that i am too lazy to name.
-I play Limbus Company and CRK every 3 years
+I'm very into Umamusume Pretty Derby, Transformers, No, I'm not a human  and DVN/Hellmet at the moment, thought I'm a big fan of Pokémon, Okami, Mortal Kombat, Transformers and some Roblox titles that i am too lazy to name.
+I play Limbus Company, HSR and CRK every 3 years

 Special niche interest mentions ; i like Sonic X, Sims 2, Papa's pizzeria games, Pet Society...
 These are all very dear to me